koreanking1/Flash-Md/README.md

  <h1 align="center"> Flash Md </h1>
-<p align="center"> Introducing Flasg_Md, It is designed to bring a whole new level of excitement to your boring WhatsApp use.
+<p align="center"> Introducing Flash_Md, It is designed to bring a whole new level of excitement to your boring WhatsApp use.
 Created by France King. </p>

 <p align="center">
   <a href="https://instagram.com/@france.king1">